dougajmcdonald/holt-village-hall/content/blog/coronavirus-covid-19-hall-closure.md

 draft: false
 sticky: true
 ---

-The Village Hall is set to reopen on 1st September for a limited number of bookings.
+The Village Hall is currently open and available for a limited number of bookings.

 Please check availability by contacting our booking secretary email: holthallbooking@gmail.com

 or by accessing our on line booking system at: https://v2.hallmaster.co.uk/Admin

 [](https://www.gov.uk/coronavirus)